YakAttack TowNStow Kayak Carts

 Why would you need to use a kayak cart?
 For many, getting their kayak to the water is a process that begins with getting the watercraft from the place where it is stored at home, to a vehicle, and then transporting it to the desired destination.
 If that destination is a public ramp, getting in and out of the water must be quick.
 Unless you're trailering directly into the water, many kayakers get their rigging done and setup their kayaks in the parking lot and then transport to the water's edge using a cart.
 If the destination is further off the beaten path, a cart is almost a necessity.
 For example, a secluded river launch or a coastal surf launch could be far from a decent parking spot.
 Today's heavier, fully loaded fishing platforms are not fun to drag long distances through challenging landscapes.
 Having the right cart will make getting to the water an easy process, saving your energy for the adventure ahead.

-So you've never used a kayak cart before?
-Well, we're going to tell you how it works.
-First, you need to identify the type of cart you are using.
-There are a lot of carts on the market, and not all are designed for modern fishing kayaks like those from Jackson Kayak, Hobie, Bonafide, etc. Most kayak cart designs consist of a cradle or bunk the vessel rests on with two wheels attached to some form of axle or spindle.
 Another style is a scupper cart.
-A supper cart consists of two vertical poles on an axle that go up from the bottom of the hull and through the rear scuppers of a sit-on-top kayak.
-These carts create stress on the scuppers, which is a weak point of the kayak, and are only recommended for certain brands of kayaks where the kayaks were designed with the intent of a scupper cart being used.
+A supper cart consists of two vertical poles on an axle that go up from the bottom of the hull and through the mid to rear scuppers of a sit-on-top kayak.
+These carts can create stress on the scuppers, which is a weak point of the kayak, and are only recommended for certain brands of kayaks where the kayaks were designed with the intent of a scupper cart being used.
 One of the only examples of this is Hobie.
 Other than that, most kayak manufacturers will not warranty damage caused by aftermarket products, and some brands specifically mention scupper damage as not being covered by their factory warranty.
-However, you'll find many people that will tell you they have been using scupper carts for years without issues.
-As for the rest of us, the investment in a high-end fishing kayak is not something we want to take a chance on causing structural damage to a critical part of our kayaks.
-Therefore, the cradle or bunk-style cart will work for a more significant percentage of kayaks, than the scupper cart.
+Scupper carts can be lighter in weight and in most situations do not require the use of a tie-down strap since the scupper posts keep the cart in line with the kayak.
+To load a kayak onto a scupper cart the traditional method is to roll the kayak on its side and insert the posts of the cart into and through the kayak’s scupper holes.
+A cradle or bunk-style cart will work for a more significant percentage of kayaks, than the scupper cart.

 We've seen many different approaches to loading a kayak unto a cart, but we're going to tell you what we think is the easiest way.
 Before even getting to your destination with a fully rigged kayak, you'll want to find the bunk width adjustment that will work for your particular hull design.
 The easiest way to do this is to simply flip your kayak upside down and try different adjustments until you find what will work best for you.
 Once you've done that, you'll be ready to load your kayak with a lot less headache.
 Start by positioning your kayak and cart flat on the ground beside one another.
 Align your cart near the center of the kayak to evenly distribute the weight.
 This spot will differ for everyone depending on how your kayak is rigged.
 For example, if you have a stern mounted trolling motor, you'll want the cart further back.
 You'll find that sweet spot with practice, making the rest of the process easier.